Pre-Arrival Information

 Health Insurance

 Standard Rice health insurance plans (Aetna and Wellfleet) have an effective start date of August 1 or January 1.
-If you will be arriving earlier or start your program in the summer, you will need to secure an alternate insurance plan that will cover you until your school plan becomes effective.
+If you will be arriving earlier or starting your program in the summer, you will need to secure an alternate insurance plan that will cover you until your school plan becomes effective.
 You may select a plan from any insurance company of your choice for this interim period.
 However, we recommend Atlas Insurance as a good option, as it has the flexibility of enrolling for the number of days that you need, and some plans may also meet the minimum requirements for specific visa categories, such as the J-1.
-For more information, please visit: http://www.internationalstudentinsurance.com/travel-medical-insurance/.
+For more information, please visit http://www.internationalstudentinsurance.com/travel-medical-insurance/.

 Money